Doug

 Doug is a male personal name (or, depending on which definition of "personal name" one uses, part of a personal name).
-It is sometimes a given name (or "first name"), but more often it is a hypocorism (affectionate variation of a personal name) which takes the place of a given name, usually Douglas.
+It is sometimes a given name (or "first name"), but more often it is a hypocorism (affectionate variation of a personal name) which takes the place of a given name, usually Douglas or Douglass.
 Notable people with the name include: